History

 The best preparation for applying to Magdalene, and for interview, is to read as widely as you can.
 This can be both in History and in related fields such as literature and current affairs.
 There are no ‘set texts’ that we prescribe, but try and extend your reading around what you may have studied at school, and look beyond it to other periods and places.
 Follow your own interests and develop them.
 An enthusiasm for the subject is vital to studying History at university, and, when you apply for a place, reading is the best way of demonstrating this.
 There is excellent advice to how to go about this on the Faculty’s ‘Virtual Classroom’.

-Candidates for admission in History are asked to send two essays in to College in advance of their meeting with the History Fellows.
-These essays should preferably have been written as part of the candidate's A-level History course (word limit 3000) and form the basis of part of the discussion and allow the candidate to set the agenda for a substantial element of the interview process.
-There will also be general discussion both about the choice of course and about historical issues.
-Candidates will usually have two interviews.
-One will be with the Director of Studies and another historian, the second with two other Fellows, either in History or a related subject.
+Candidates for admission in History are asked to send two essays in to College.
+These essays should preferably have been written as part of the candidate's A-level History course (word limit 3000) and may form the basis of part of the discussion.
+There will also be general discussion both about the choice of course and about historical issues and practice.